nielstron/quantulum3/README.md

  [![PyPI - Status](https://img.shields.io/pypi/status/quantulum3.svg)](https://pypi.org/project/quantulum3/)

 Python library for information extraction of quantities, measurements and their units from unstructured text.
+It is able to disambiguate between similar looking units based on their *k-nearest neighbours* in their [GloVe](https://nlp.stanford.edu/projects/glove/) vector representation and their wikipedia page.

 It is Python 3 compatible fork of [recastrodiaz\' fork](https://github.com/recastrodiaz/quantulum) of [grhawks\' fork](https://github.com/grhawk/quantulum) of [the original by Marco Lagi](https://github.com/marcolagi/quantulum).